 Medical device types that the FDA has not previously classified as Class I, II, or III are automatically classified as Class III regardless of the level of risk they pose.
 The Food and Drug Administration Modernization Act of 1997 established a new route to market for low to moderate risk medical devices that are automatically placed into Class III due to the absence of a predicate device, called the "Request for Evaluation of Automatic Class III Designation," or the de novo classification procedure.
-This procedure allows a manufacturer whose novel device is automatically classified as Class III to request down-classification of its medical device into Class I or Class I or Class II on the basis that the device presents low or moderate risk, rather than requiring the submission and approval of a PMA application.
+This procedure allows a manufacturer whose novel device is automatically classified as Class III to request down-classification of its medical device into Class I or Class that the device presents low or moderate risk, rather than requiring the submission and approval of a PMA application.
 Prior to the enactment of the Food and Drug Administration Safety and Innovation Act, or FDASIA, in July 2012, a medical device could only be eligible for de novo classification if the manufacturer first submitted a 510(k) premarket notification and received a determination from the FDA that the device was not substantially equivalent.
-FDASIA streamlined the denovo classification at receiving a not substantially equivalent determination.
-We originally obtained marketing authorization for our system using the de novo classification process after receiving a not substantially equivalent determination following the submission of a 510(k) premarket notification process to obtain authorization from the FDA for changes to our marketed system.
+FDASIA streamlined the de novo classification and receiving a not substantially equivalent determination.
+We originally obtained marketing authorization for our system using the de novo classification to the FDA and receiving a not substantially equivalent determination following the submission of a 510(k) premarket notification process after receiving a not substantially equivalent determination following the submission of a 510(k) premarket notification.
+We have subsequently used the 510(k) clearance process to obtain authorization from the FDA for changes to our marketed system.